kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 #### GA

+- At least one successful adoption of each user story (node agent and deputy).
-- All bugs resolved and no new bugs requiring code change since the previous shipped release
+- All bugs resolved and no new bugs requiring code change since the previous shipped release.

 ### Upgrade / Downgrade Strategy